 While we hope you don't run into any issues while deploying Loft, it sometimes happens!
 This page contains some information that may help you resolve deployment issues.
 If you're still stuck, please join us on Slack where you can find a #Loft channel where you can ask other questions!

 If you need a clean Loft installation, you can use the

 --reset flag to tell Loft CLI to purge

 any previous Loft installs:

 loft start --reset # --insecure ...add any other `loft start` flags if needed

 If your Loft pods are not starting because the Loft images cannot be pulled, you may need to use a private image registry rather than pulling Loft images from Docker Hub.

-You can always try to connect to Loft directly and circumvent any load balancers and ingress controllers in front of Loft by using port forwarding.
-You can use
+You can always try to connect to Loft directly and circumvent any potential networking issues introduced at the load balancer and ingress controller level.

 After that you can access Loft at